 It’s nice to get up and stretch your legs after sitting for a long time.
 On a plane you can walk back to use the restroom, but that’s about it.
 In an RV, on the other hand, you can stop as often as you’d like, get some fresh air, and even go hiking for awhile before hitting the road again.

 2. In an RV, you don’t have to go through TSA or security.

 Nobody likes passing through security.
-In a motorhome, you get to skip this step and even bring bottles that are larger than travel size.
+In a motorhome, you don’t have to deal with this step and even travel with bottles that are larger than travel size.
 Not to mention you’ll never be randomly selected for a pat-down.

 3. You can save money on hotels (and sleep in your own bed).

 Campgrounds & RV parks usually cost less than airport hotels (unless you’re looking for something more luxurious).
 Plus, in your RV, you’ll get to sleep in your own bed with the pillows and blankets that you’re comfortable with.

 Whether you’re driving, sitting shotgun, or just hanging out in the back, you’ll always have a spot in your rig, guaranteed.

 Airplane food is often mediocre at best.
 But regardless of what they offer, there’s actually science that explains why it tastes so bland.
 Studies have shown that your sense of taste isn’t the same at 30,000 feet in the air.
 Wine can also taste more acidic than if you drank the same type at ground level.
 In your RV, you get to fully taste everything you make, and you aren’t limited to a menu.

 6. You’ll always know who you’re traveling with in an RV.

 And if you have a pet, they can travel right by your side without having to be kept inside a carrier.